poketapp/solana-hackathon-2021/README.md

 # Solana Hackathon

-This project uses Solana to create an app where one set of users can create "tasks" for other users to "complete" and get rewarded
+This project uses Solana to allow users to create "tasks" for other users to "complete" and, in turn, get rewarded

 The project comprises of:

 * An on-chain program to create and complete tasks
-* A client that can create, complete and print tasks
+* A client that can create a task

 ## Quick Start